 Secondary liver cancer starts in another part of your body, such as your bowel, before spreading to the liver.

-NHS Choices has more information about liver cancer.
+Go to www.nhs.uk for more information about liver cancer.

 King’s Liver Unit is a world-renowned specialist liver care centre and we run Europe’s largest liver transplant programme.